 There are 2 main types of radio interview: pre-recorded and live.

 Pre-recorded interviews usually take place over the phone but could also be on location.
 Always try to use a landline for phone interviews.

 Live interviews are more likely to be in the radio station’s studio, but could also take place on the phone or on location.
 Drive time (5-6pm) on your local BBC radio station is a good slot as you get longer to explain your message.

-Early morning interviews: be prepared to be asked to speak as early in the morning as 7am.
+Early morning interviews: be prepared to speak as early in the morning as 7am.
 These interviews are usually on the phone and while you may still be in your pyjamas make sure you’ve warmed up your voice.

 Delivery: although no one can see you, you should still smile – being friendly and relaxed will come across in your voice.
 Sit or stand – whichever feels most comfortable.

 Pre-recorded interviews are usually transmitted in a 6pm package on local news or as part of a documentary or magazine programme.

 For a news story you will usually be contacted after the morning’s planning meeting is over at 11am and the interview is likely to be set up for lunchtime/early afternoon.

 Interviews could take place in your office or on location.
 Live TV interviews are very unusual but are a possibility for chat shows such as 'This Morning'.